NATIONAL FUEL DIVERSION REGISTRY & IMPORT VERIFICATION NUMBER

 Anyone selling diesel fuel across the rack at a terminal in Alabama.

-Anyone importing diesel fuel into Alabama, other than by a bulk transfer, for delivery to a destination in Alabama for resale; excluding any gallons for which a permissive supplier collected the fee from the importer.
+For the period October 1, 2012 through July 31, 2013, anyone importing diesel fuel into Alabama, other than by a bulk transfer, for delivery to a destination in Alabama for resale; excluding any gallons for which a permissive supplier collected the fee from the importer.
+Effective August 1, 2013, anyone importing diesel fuel into Alabama other than by a bulk transfer excluding any gallons for which a permissive supplier collected the fee from the importer.

 A permissive supplier who sells diesel fuel to someone who is importing the product into Alabama and collects the fee from the importer.